TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 		- some new packages are easy to implement, some arent
 	- **Refactoring**- writing new code
 		- changes to your architecture that can be beneficial
+- **Snow Family**- devices help shipping data
+	- **Snowcone**- holds 8 TB of data and contains edge computing
+		- EC2 instances and IoT Greengrass
+		- order through management console
+		- data is copied to an S3 bucket
+	- **Snowball Edge**- comes in either compute or storage optimized
+		- compute- storage 80TB
+		- storage- 80TB
+		- fit in existing server racks and can be clustered together
+		- works on infrastructure, lambda, AMI or IoT Greengrass
+		- good for shipping to remote locations
+	- **Snowmobile**- houses 100 PB ideal for largest migrations or data center shutdowns
+		- housed in a 45 foot shipping container and water and temparetuite proof

+## Cloud Journey
+- **Well-Architected Framework**- enable devs and architexts to build secure, high-performace, resilient and efficient infrastructure for apps.
+6 pillars of excellence
+	- **Operational**- running and monitoring systems to deliver business value.
+Continually improcing processes and procedures with pipelines
+	- **Security**- integrity of data and protecting systems with encryption
+	- **Reliability**- recovery planning for node failure and how to change dynamically to meet customers demand
+	- **Performance Efficiency**- using IT and computing resources efficiently and making informed decisions with services
+	- **Cost Optimization**- controlling where the money is spent and making sure to not overestimate things
+	- **Sustainability**- minimizing environmental impacts of cloud workplaces and reducing energy consumption and increasing efficiency so we can use services that reduce resource usage
+- **Benefits of using AWS**-
+	- Paying is flexible with the amount of resources you use and not much up front cost and can change services to lower the cose
+	- Massive economies of scale, so when AWS expands more, then cost of things get less
+	- No need to guess the capacity as its elastic
+	- Increase in speed anad agility to try new things and return to normal if dont like- flexibility
+	- take away the heavy lifting of managing a data center
+	- globalised data in minutes so can access all around the world